How to find Library materials

 In addition to these collections the Library has purchased a number of individual eBook titles.
 The following collections of electronic books are freely available to all on the web.

-- Online Books Page.
-Listing over 1 million free books on the Web.
+Online Books Page.
+Listing over 2 million free books on the Web.
+This website facilitates access to books that are freely readable over the Internet.
+Major parts of the site include:

 - Project Gutenberg.
-Project Gutenberg offers over 36,000 free ebooks to download to your PC, Kindle, Android, iOS or other portable device.
+Offers over 50,000 free eBooks to download to your PC, Kindle, Android, iOS or other portable device, or to read online.

 - Add “AND electronic books” after search words when doing an Advanced keyword search in RamCat.
 For example: report writing and electronic books.